Warehouse Structure Without WMS

 To create a group of storage bins with similar characteristics, you define a template with the coordinate structure as follows:

 5. You define the characteristics for all storage bins in the “Additional data” section of the screen.
-As a minimum, you must enter a storage section, storage bin type and maximum weight.
-Save the characteristics data.
+As a minimum, you must enter a storage section, storage bin type, and maximum weight.
+Save the characteristics of data.

 Example: Creating Several Storage Bins